 Plus, sleep problems are common during menopause, and when you’re sleep deprived, your hunger hormones are disrupted, which can lead to more hunger and overeating.
 You also have less self-control, so tend to reach for processed junk foods.
 More on that next.

+All this means it’s easy to build up sleep debt.
 When your sleep debt is high, you tend to:

-A small study presented at the 2021 Endocrine Society’s annual meeting looked at premenopausal women.
+And a small study presented at the 2021 Endocrine Society’s annual meeting looked at premenopausal women.
 They got two nights of uninterrupted sleep and then three nights of interrupted sleep when an alarm went off for two minutes every 15 minutes.

 Some of the participants then went through this sleep disruption again while taking a drug that suppresses estrogen to similar levels menopausal women would have.